cedarmora/circlesquare/README.md

 https://www.hackerrank.com/contests/w29/challenges/a-circle-and-a-square

 ### Code location
-You can find the main code in the folder "A Circle and a Square", under A Circle and a Square.cpp.
+You can find the main code in the folder "A Circle and a Square", under "A Circle and a Square.cpp".

 ## Problem description
 From the site: